SnootyMonkey/coming-soon/README.md

 ## Why use coming-soon?

 It's very simple and very free (as in, there is no cost).
 Edit the config file.
 Deploy to Heroku.
 Then get on with building your app.
-It's probably even faster than using a lot of the software as a service options.
+It's faster than using many of the software as a service options.

 As an example, the above landing page and the following landing pages were configured using just the configuration file with no custom HTML, CSS or coding.